-If parents have a concern regarding a situation with their child at school, they are encourage to follow these steps:
+If parents have a concern regarding a situation with their child at school, they are encouraged to follow these steps:

 - 1. Do not ignore problems or let them continue to grow and bother you and your child.
 Please feel free to call the school and express your concerns. - 2.
 Contact your child's teacher to discuss the concerns and possible solutions.
-Just as we try to teach children to talk to each other concerning their conflicts, we ask that adults model these behaviors by meeting with their teacher to initially seek a solution. - 3.
-If the concern cannot be resolved with the teacher, the parent should then schedule a conference with an administrator.
-Parent concerns are always important to us and we will make every effort to work with you to resolve the problem. - 4.
-If the parent feels the problem has still not been resolved, futher resources are available through the Office of Student and Community Services.
+Just as we try to teach children to talk to each other concerning their conflicts, we ask that adults model these behaviors by initially going to the teacher to seek a solution. - 3.
+If the concern cannot be resolved with the teacher, the parent should then schedule a conference with the principal.
+Your concerns are always important to us and we will make every effort to work with you to resolve problems. - 4.
+If the parent feels the concern has not been resolved, you can contact Student and Community Services at TAC, 531-299-0314.